Riding Historic Route 66 on Motorcycle

 Whether you are riding your own bike, or renting one, we highly recommend investigating all travel considerations, and then planning accordingly.

 Make sure you have necessary travel insurance and health insurance, and coverage for lost passports, theft, damage to your bike, and travel disruptions.
 Consider mileage limitations from renters and roadside assistance before embarking on your trip.
-Also, be knowledgable on motorcycle laws such as helmet usage and licenses in each state.
+Also, be knowledgeable on motorcycle laws such as helmet usage and licenses in each state.

 Route 66 became one of the most famous roads in the United States, outdistancing others such as the Lincoln Highway.